 Cost of living and what is considered to be an acceptable wage differs from country to country.
 A lot of businesses are finding that they can access better-qualified talent for less pay.
 And the companies and employees that take on the work are more than happy with what they earn.
 Like it or not, one person’s borderline wage is another person’s version of doing well.

-Great organization require great talent.
+Great organization requires great talent.
 Tell us about your recruitment issues and allow us to help.